Professor Stefan Schnitzer Leads Students to Panama Over Spring Break to Study Tropical Ecology of the Rainforest

 The Tropical Ecology class in Panama over Spring Break 2016.

-While Marquette steadily approaches another chilling Wisconsin winter, a select group of 10 students have their sights set on a warmer destination for next semester.
+While Marquette steadily approaches another chilly Wisconsin winter, a select group of 10 students have their sights set on a warmer destination for next semester.
 That’s when they’ll participate in a class, Tropical Ecology, BIOL 4930, that allows biology students to study, experience and understand the ecology of the tropical rainforest first-hand in Panama.

 The course is led by Dr. Stefan Schnitzer, a professor and ecologist with extensive experience working with tropical rainforests in Panama.
 Schnitzer first began working in the Panamanian rainforest while earning his graduate degree, and started bringing students to study there about 15 years ago.
 The integrative class experience is something that Schnitzer began at UW-Milwaukee and brought to Marquette in 2015.

-“It probably has the highest number of PhDs per capita,” Schnitzer joked of the small town where many of the scientists live.
+“It probably has the highest number of PhDs per capita,” Schnitzer jokes of the small town where many of the scientists live.
 “It all gets leveled out when you see a world-renown ecologist in shorts, though.
 We all look pretty dorky in shorts.”

 Not only is Panama an ecologist’s dream, but it is also a place rich in culture.
 Schnitzer emphasizes that this aspect of the trip is important for the students to experience as well as the ecological research and observation.